[This post is a follow-up to my earlier Visit to Khuda Bakhsh. It focuses on some of the challenges in manuscript identification]

 As most specialists know, Akbar had commissioned more than nine illustrated manuscripts.
 I suppose that by “the nine most important” manuscripts, the nominators refer to the following passage in Abu’l-Fazl’s discussion of the arts of writing and painting (see his Ain-i akbari, section 34; I added in brackets a short description of the different titles):

 “Persian books… were ornamented with pictures, and a very large number of paintings was thus collected.
-The Story of Hamzah [the fantastic adventures of the Prophet’s uncle] was represented in twelve volumes… The Chingiznamah, the Zafarnamah [Yazdi’s Book of Victory of Timur], this book [namely, the Ain-i akbari], the Razmnamah [the “Book of War,” an abridged Persian translation of the Mahabharata], the Ramayan [Persian translation of the Ramayana], the Nal Daman [Faizi’s (Abu’l-Fazl’s uncle) poems modeled after the Sanskrit poem Nala and Damayanti], Kalilah Damna [famed animal fables], the Ayar Danish [more fables in the manner of advice literature] &c., were all illustrated.”
+The Story of Hamzah [the fantastic adventures of the Prophet’s uncle] was represented in twelve volumes… The Chingiznamah, the Zafarnamah [Yazdi’s Book of Victory of Timur], this book [namely, the Ain-i akbari], the Razmnamah [the “Book of War,” an abridged Persian translation of the Mahabharata], the Ramayan [Persian translation of the Ramayana], the Nal Daman [Faizi’s (Abu’l-Fazl’s brother) poems modeled after the Sanskrit poem Nala and Damayanti], Kalilah Damna [famed animal fables], the Ayar Danish [more fables in the manner of advice literature] &c., were all illustrated.”

 Thus reads the English translation of the first volume of Ain-i akbari, completed in Calcutta in 1868 by Henry Blochmann.
 The son of a printer from Dresden, Henry (actually, Heinrich Ferdinand) Blochmann had studied Persian in Leipzig, then moved to London, enlisted in the British army and was sent to India.
 Upon his release from the service he decided to stay on, worked for a while as interpreter for P&O (the Peninsular and Oriental Steam Navigation Company), and continued his studies, this time gaining an M.A. in Hebrew at the newly founded University of Calcutta.
 He also served as philological secretary for the Asiatic Society of Bengal.
 Blochmann eventually became a teacher and later the principal of the Mohammedan College of Calcutta, otherwise known as Calcutta Madrasah – an institution of higher education for Muslims founded by Warren Hastings in 1781 (we will revisit this institution below).
 Blochmann’s translation, not the original Persian, has been serving as the basis for much of the work of many historians and art historians of the “Great Mughals.”
 In this case, the translation and the Persian text edition of Ain-i akbari – also prepared by Blochmann – are pretty much the same (cf., p.
 108 of the translation with p.
 118 of the text edition).